softindex/uikernel/docs/docs/creating-records.md

 {% endhighlight %}
 ---

-Here, we're using the `UIKernel.Mixins.Form` mixin.
+Here, we're using the `UIKernel.Services.Form` service.

-We initialize our form by calling `initForm` in `componentDidMount`.
+We create instance of form service and initialize our form by calling `initForm` in `componentDidMount`.
 The argument passed to `initForm` is an object with settings.
 The `fields` property contains an array of form field names.
 In the `model` property, we call `UIKernel.Adapters.Grid.toFormCreate` to create a model, which uses the grid model for creating new records.
 We pass it our grid model and an object of default field values as arguments.
-`submitAll: true` means that all form will be sent for validation, `partialErrorChecking: true` - that the form fields will be validated in response to user input.
+`partialErrorChecking: true` means that the form fields will be validated in response to user input.

 Note that the form uses validation rules we've specified before.

 In the `save` method, we call `submit`, which sends data to our model.
 If `submit` is successful, the  callback from  `MainComponent` will be invoked.

-In `render`, we call `isLoaded` to check if data loaded, `getData` to get the form data, and `getGlobalError` to get global errors if there are any.
+In `render`, we use `isLoaded` to check if data loaded, `getData` to get the form data, and `getGlobalError` to get global errors if there are any.

 All inputs have the `onChange`, `onFocus`, and `onBlur` props with callbacks set.